dbljaythecyberguy/dbljaythecyberguy/README.md

 ## Introduction

 I am a long time tech enthusiast, who's served as my entire family's personal IT support person for decades.
 I've designed, & built desktops.
 I've upgraded/replaced hard drives, memory, & batteries on laptops.
 I have experience setting up home networks with WiFi routers, network attached storage, printers, and various smart devices and end-points.
 I'm currently working on homelabbing with Windows Server & client VMs, utilizing Active Directory to set up a Domain Controller with multiple users, computers, groups, & organizational units.
+Professionally, I am a courier for an express package delivery company.
+I have worked there for 20+ years, in multiple cities throughout the U.S. I an accustomed to working under high pressure situations with tight deadlines, and I am also used to adjusting my work priorities at a moments notice.
+Our saying at work is that "the only constant is change."

 ## Objective